 8. Consider passive or tracker funds

 Passive or tracker funds, which mirror or 'track' the performance of global stockmarket indices, are not run by managers but by computers.
 As a result, they are much cheaper.
 The jury is out on whether passive or 'active' funds – those run by a manager – produce better returns over the long term.
 To find out more read our head to head debate on active vs passive investing.

 Unlike opening a savings account, investing in a fund costs money.
 Buying your units directly from a fund manager is the most expensive option.
 It is cheaper and easier to buy through a fund supermarket or platform, which lets you hold, manage and review all of your investments in one place.
-Platforms, from companies such as Hargreaves Lansdown, Interactive Investor or Bestinvest, charge either a flat fee or a percentage of your investment.
+DIY investment platforms, from companies such as Hargreaves Lansdown, Interactive Investor or Bestinvest, charge either a flat fee or a percentage of your investment.

 For smaller investors, the cheapest is usually a platform that charges the lowest percentage-based fee.
 If you are investing a hefty sum, you are probably better off with a flat fee.